 Unfortunately, we no longer pause and reflect on the joy, happiness of our lives – no matter how small they are.
 Instead of experiencing happiness in this very moment, we more often than not postpone it for something big.
-Waiting for something “big” make us working for more all the time.
+Waiting for something “big” makes us work for more all the time.
 Once we accomplish the “big” goal, we are already after the next one.

 Life is not always hungry for more

 This “hungry for more” attitude focuses our attention on things we don’t have.
-And trick us in believing that chasing them, is a path to reach happiness.
-While this results in discontent if we fail to attain the desires, it shifts our focus far away from the present moments to be rejoiced.
+And trick us into believing that chasing them, is a path to reach happiness.
+While this results in discontent if we fail to attain the desires, it shifts our focus far away from the present moments to rejoice.
 We are so heavily occupied with the pursuit of “more” that we are no longer content with what “is”.

 - Have a sense of purpose: Studies say, channeling mental attention into challenging activities can be more rewarding than leisure activities such as watching TV or surfing the internet.
 Therefore, have a committed purpose in life and work on it.
 When your efforts are rewarded, the happiness is real.
 Make sure you enjoy the reward you earned.